symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Wrap the modify multisig account transaction in an aggregate transaction, attaching the multisig public key as the signer.
+3. Wrap the MultisigAccountModificationTransaction in an AggregateTransaction, attaching the multisig public key as the signer.

-An aggregate transaction is *complete* if, before announcing it to the network, all required cosignatories have signed it.
+An AggregateTransaction is *complete* if, before announcing it to the network, all required cosignatories have signed it.
 If valid, it will be included in a block.

 As only one cosignature is required (1-of-2), Alice can sign the transaction and announce it to the network.